 As my blog has continued to grow in popularity, there has been a really positive impact on my profile.
 I led a writing workshop at NATE’s 2019 conference and I continue to contribute to publications as a freelance writer.

 Increasingly, friends and colleagues have asked me to share advice or write content for their projects.
-I loved using my aptitude for writing — and the skills I’ve learned as a blogger — to help people showcase their work and projects, which you can learn more about over at Tastes Like Fresh Copy.
+I love using my aptitude for writing — and the skills I’ve learned as a blogger — to help people showcase their work and projects, which you can learn more about over at Tastes Like Fresh Copy.

 Having spent over fifteen years helping young people to find their voice, I’m finally finding my own — and I’m loving it.